c-datculescu/amqp-examples/Simple/RoutingMessages/README.md

     * two consumers, one listening for news from politics, one listening for news from it
     * one producer publishing news about both politics and it
-    * we will use topic exchanges to implement such a thing
+    * we will use direct exchanges to implement such a thing

 Extra case: what if a news is related to both politics and it?